Skip to main content

 VA Benefits for Veterans With Mesothelioma

 The U.S. Department of Veterans Affairs provides several forms of compensation and support for veterans who developed mesothelioma as a result of military asbestos exposure.
-Because the VA recognizes the link between military service and asbestos-related diseases, veterans with a documented service history and a mesothelioma diagnosis are typically eligible for the following benefits:
+Because the VA recognizes the link between military service and asbestos-related diseases, veterans with a mesothelioma diagnosis are typically eligible for 100% disability compensation (over $3,900/month tax-free), priority VA healthcare, Aid and Attendance benefits, and Special Monthly Compensation.
+Surviving family members may qualify for Dependency and Indemnity Compensation (DIC).
+Use our VA benefits eligibility calculator to check what you may qualify for.

 Veterans Assessment